moise-mulungu/mixed-react-projects/src/features/real-time-chat/rdb-schema-vs-firestore-schema/firestore-database.md

-(done)DM: todoMM: good. there are only these two tables`=collections in firestore for real-time-chat? where are you tracking if the user is active or not?
+(done)DM: good. there are only these two tables`=collections in firestore for real-time-chat? where are you tracking if the user is active or not?
 I dont want you to write a generic schema and sql for chat app, I want to be exactly what you are using in your real-time-chat app.
 Later we wil be able to compare and contrast RDBMS and NoSQL databases.
    DM: I dont see an answer to the question, are there more collections in your chat app that contain data used by the chat app that you should more tables here?

 DM: todoMM: